2012 Manitoba Scotties Tournament of Hearts

 The 2012 Manitoba Scotties Tournament of Hearts, Manitoba's women's provincial curling championship, was held from January 25 to 29 at the Portage Credit Union Centre in Portage la Prairie, Manitoba.
-The winning team of Jennifer Jones, Kaitlyn Lawes, Jill Officer and Dawn Askin represented Manitoba at the 2012 Scotties Tournament of Hearts in Red Deer, Alberta, where they finished round robin with a 9-2 record, which was enough to finish 1st place and clinch a spot in the playoffs.
-Jones would lose both the 1-2 game and the semi-final before winning the bronze medal game over Quebec.
+The winning team of Jennifer Jones, Kaitlyn Lawes, Jill Officer and Dawn Askin represented Manitoba at the 2012 Scotties Tournament of Hearts in Red Deer, Alberta, where they finished round robin with a 9–2 record, which was enough to finish 1st place and clinch a spot in the playoffs.
+Jones would lose both the 1–2 game and the semi-final before winning the bronze medal game over Quebec.

-Qualification Process
+Qualification process

-Sixteen teams will qualify for the provincial tournament through several berths.
+Sixteen teams qualified for the provincial tournament through several berths.
 The qualification process is as follows: